xaviermouy/FishSound_Finder/docs/source/introduction.rst

 ------------

-`Xavier Mouy <https://xaviermouy.weebly.com/>`_ (@XavierMouy) leads this project as part of his PhD in the `Juanes Lab <https://juaneslab.weebly.com/>`_ at the University of Victoria (British Columbia, Canada). `Stephanie Archer <https://lumcon.edu/stephanie-archer/>`_ (@ArcherEcology), `Philina English <https://ecophilina.wordpress.com/>`_ (@ecophilina), Emie Woodburn, and Courtney Evans have provided manually annotated fish sounds for training and testing the machine learning models for British Columbia.
+`Xavier Mouy <https://xaviermouy.weebly.com/>`_ (@XavierMouy) leads this project as part of his PhD in the `Juanes Lab <https://juaneslab.weebly.com/>`_ at the University of Victoria (British Columbia, Canada). `Stephanie Archer <https://lumcon.edu/stephanie-archer/>`_ (@ArcherEcology), and
+`Philina English <https://ecophilina.wordpress.com/>`_ (@ecophilina) provided large passive acoustic and manual annotation datasets for training and testing the fish sound classifier for British Columbia.
+Emie Woodburn and Courtney Evans also provided manually annotated fish sounds.